roseannenguyen/09-ReadMe-Generator/README.md

   ## Description:
 This is a ReadMe generator that can quickly create a professional ReadMe for projects uploaded to GitHub.
-The ReadMe file generated can be located in the [utils directory.](https://github.com/roseannenguyen/09-ReadMe-Generator/tree/main/utils)
+The ReadMe example file generated and a video walk through of the application is located in the [utils directory.](https://github.com/roseannenguyen/09-ReadMe-Generator/tree/main/utils)

 ![Below is an example of the ReadMe Generator:](./utils/readme.gif)